Digicreon/Vik/README.md

 ### 2.3 Key concepts
-* "**ghost mode**": By default, each click on a Vik-enabled link (not forms) will add an entry in the browser history.
+* "**ghost mode**": By default, every click on a Vik-enabled link (not forms) will add an entry in the browser history.
 When the ghost mode is activated, no entry is added.
 * "**target**": It's the DOM node (the HTML tag) in the currently displayed page, which will be the receptacle to the fetched pages.
 * "**source**": It's the DOM node (the HTML tag) in the fetched page, which contains the fragment that must be displayed.
 If not set, the entire fetched content will be displayed (it's the fastest processing).
 * "**strategy**": When a *source* is defined, there are three different ways to merge it in the *target*.